 Gun locks currently for sale in the United States are Chinese and Taiwanese-made products.
 A few are designed in the United States, but manufacturing is done overseas.
-Gun locks can be categorized as padlocks, padlocks with cables, trigger locks, locks for specific firearms, and a broad category of miscellaneous innovations.
-Click on the pictures below to watch a three-part series on the subject of gun locks.
+Below is a three-part video series introducing the subject of gun locks.

 Gun locks Part 2: The second most commonly found gun lock is a trigger lock.
-Unlike cable-styled locks, trigger locks fall into two distinct categories.
+Trigger locks fall into two distinct categories.
 The first category includes devices that have actual locks incorporated into their designs.
-The lock in this type of trigger lock is used to control the release of a second locking mechanism holding the two halves of the trigger lock together.
-The second category of trigger lock does not involve locks, properly speaking.
-These devices are composed of two halves held in place with security fasteners.
+The second comprises trigger fasteners.

 The Project ChildSafe investigation